-1. The National Bank of the Republic of North Macedonia (hereinafter referred to as: the National Bank) shall manage and invest the foreign reserves of the Republic of North Macedonia (hereinafter: foreign reserves).

-2. Foreign reserves play a key role in ensuring the country's ability to cover any foreign exchange net imbalances in the balance of payments and to maintain confidence in the country's monetary and exchange rate policies.
+- 1. The National Bank of the Republic of Macedonia (hereinafter: the National Bank) shall manage and invest the foreign reserves of the Republic of Macedonia (hereinafter: foreign reserves). - 2.
+Foreign reserves play a key role in ensuring the country's ability to cover any foreign exchange net imbalances in the balance of payments and to maintain confidence in the country's monetary and exchange rate policies.